mvolkmann/blog/src/astro.md

 ## Collections

-Astro supports describing and retrieving collections of data from Markdown files.
+Astro supports describing and retrieving collections of data from Markdown files that are typically placed under the `src/content` directory.

 The following steps can be taken to define and render a collection of dogs.

 - Create the directory `src/content`.

 - Create the file `config.ts` in this directory.

   This file defines each of the collections.
   It uses {% aTargetBlank "https://zod.dev", "Zod" %}
-  to describe the schema of each collection.
+  to describe and validate the schema of each collection.
-  The schema defines which front matter properties are valid.
+  The schema defines which front matter properties are valid and provides a type-safe way to use the data.

   For example, the following describes a single collection named "dogs".

   ```ts